-It contains all the information about your show and your episodes, things like your show’s title, description, episode titles, links to the audio files for the episodes, and more.
+- It contains all the information about your show and episodes including your show’s title, description, episode titles, links to the audio files for the episodes, and more.

 For example, here's a look at the RSS feed for Sara Dietschy's That Creative Life podcast:

 ℹ️ It is possible to write and update an RSS feed yourself, but it’s time consuming, and errors or typos in a feed can break things, so that's why Simplecast handles creating and updating your show's RSS feed for you.